Can you get files and data after a hard drive is reformatted?

 - How to make sure all data is erased on a computer hard drive.

 - How to regain computer hard drive space.

 - How to delete a partition in Windows.

 - What is the difference between a quick format and a full format?

 - Do I need to defrag my SSD or flash drive?

-- How to copy files from one drive to another drive.
+- How do you copy files from one drive to another drive?

 - Hard drive help and support.